What the Hell Happened to Matthew Broderick?

 The film was not a hit at the box office, but it was a start.

-Later that year, Broderick co-starred opposite Ally Sheedy and Dabney Coleman in the Cold War thriller, War Games.
+Later that year, Broderick co-starred opposite Ally Sheedy in the Cold War thriller, WarGames.

-Beverly Hills Cop director, Martin Brest, was originally hired to direct War Games.
+Beverly Hills Cop director, Martin Brest, was originally hired to direct WarGames.
 But the producers found his take on the material to be too dark.
-Brest was fired and replaced by Saturday Night Fever director, Jon Badham.
+Brest was fired after twelve fays of filming and replaced by Saturday Night Fever director, Jon Badham.
+According to Badham:

 Badham has said that Broderick and Sheedy were “stiff as boards” when he arrived at the set.
 They were concerned about being fired along with Brest.
 So, Badham tried to put his young actors at ease in order to give the film a lighter tone.
-He wanted to make it seem like the characters were having fun in spite of the film’s serious undertones.
+To lighten them up, he had them do things like race around the sound-stage with the loser having to sing to the crew.
+When Badham lost the race, he sang The Happy Wanderer which he said was the silliest song he could think of.

 1983 was an incredible year for Broderick.
-He starred in a hit summer movie and he became the youngest actor to win a Tony Award for Best Featured Actor in a Play for Brighton Beach Memoirs
+He starred in a hit summer movie and he became the youngest actor to win a Tony Award for Best Featured Actor in a Play for Brighton Beach Memoirs.

 broderick - ladyhawke